SRCF/docs/source/learn/tutorials/more-terminal.rst

 This tutorial will walk you through some more advanced commands that you can perform in a UNIX-like terminal, which the SRCF provides you with.
 You will learn many of the basic commands that are used and why in conjunction with other tools they can be very powerful.

-This tutorial assumes you have an SRCF personal account (with or without society admin permissions) and can SSH.
+This tutorial assumes you have an SRCF personal account (with or without group account admin permissions) and can SSH.
 See our :ref:`other tutorials <tutorials>` for that.

 Introduction